-Pain can be simply defined as a sensation, clearly unpleasant, which appears as a result of medical problems (illness, injury, etc.).
-It is the number one reason for which people go to the doctor, influencing the quality of life and the ability to engage in daily activities.
+Pain is defined as a sensation, which appears as a result of medical problems (illness, injury, etc.).
+It is the number one reason for which people visit the doctor.
+It influences the quality of life and your ability to engage in daily activities.
+A daily pain diary for chronic pain is useful in keeping track of one’s manifestations for understanding your health.

 Chronic conditions, such as cancer, arthritis or gout, can cause the pain to extend over a long period of time or even indefinitely.
-A chronic pain diary can be quite useful in keeping track of one’s manifestations, reporting the gathered information to the treating physician.
+Physicians can provide a better diagnosis for such conditions when more data is shared.

-CareClinic Pain Diary – To Track Your Pain From Day to Day
+Pain Diary Track Your Pain From Day to Day

 The online pain diary of CareClinic can help those who suffer from pain, whether acute or chronic.
 It is completely customizable and you will no doubt come to call it my pain diary.
 You can rely on it to keep track of your pain history and other associated manifestations, adding all the information that might suit your needs.

 With the help of the CareClinic pain management diary, you will be able to handle everything related to your condition.
 You can create new posts as often as you like, specifying the symptoms you are suffering from at that moment.
-The entries are gathered into a pain history, giving you and your treating physician a sense of your overall status.
+Your entries are reported in the Charts and Logs section.
+This section compiles the information you recorded for all aspects of your health.

 Is the pain app something I cannot do without?